m-emre-yalcin/m-emre-yalcin.github.io/README.md

 ### Languages I've used in the college

-- C++, Java, Ptyhon, R, Javascript
+- C++, Java, Python, R, Javascript

 ## [About Me](#about-me)